suaefar/zero-delay-audio-codec/README.md

 To encode (absolute-value-wise) small residuals with less bits, a set of codebooks is used which assume different root-mean-square (RMS) values of the residual, namely 2^-(0:13).
 The codebooks are generated assuming a (floored, to limit code lengths) normal distribution with the corresponding RMS-values and are known to the encoder and decoder.
-The prefix `110` has an identical meaning in all codebooks; it indicates that a controlcode encoded with two bits will follow.
+The prefix `1110` has an identical meaning in all codebooks; it indicates that a controlcode encoded with two bits will follow.
+Its length is optimal for a wide range of setting.
 The energy of the residual signal is tracked in the encoder and the used codebook is updated when needed.
-The codebook (possible values 0:13) is encoded with 4 bit, and a change is signalled with the code `11010`.
+The codebook (possible values 0:13) is encoded with 4 bit, and a change is signalled with the code `111010`.
 In the [coloured bitmap](images/bitmap.png), codebook updates are indicated with purple color.
 The logic includes a hysteresis to avoid osscillation.
 Frequent updates can save bits on the residual values, but add additional bits for signalling the changes.

 All transmitted values are represented as a significant/exponent pair, where `value = significant * 2^(exponent)`.
 Only the significant (of the residue) is encoded as described in the last paragraph.
-The exponent (possible values 0:1:31) is encoded with 5 bit and only updated when required, which is signalled with the code `11001`.
+The exponent (possible values 0:1:31) is encoded with 5 bit and only updated when required, which is signalled with the code `111001`.
 In the [coloured bitmap](images/bitmap.png), exponent updates are indicated with blue color.
 As the exponent determines the quantization noise, it is mainly steered by the masking model.
 The masking model determines the acceptable amplitude of quantization noise and proposes an optimal value.